0%

 3. Question: What is the time complexity of merge sort?

 • Answer: O(n log n).
 Merge sort divides the array into two halves, recursively sorts them, and then merges them in linear time.
-This leads to a time complexity of O(n log n).

-Space Complexity Questions and Answers
+Space Complexity Q&A

 1. Question: What is the space complexity of iterative bubble sort?